simongarton/AdventOfCode/readme.md

 Part 2 then became evil : you can knock up to 20 walls.
 Actually this is getting a bit vague, and I may have misinterpreted the question.
 Does the phrase `(but can still only end when the program is on normal track)` mean that if you're carving a shortcut, you have to stop _at the first normal track_ or can you skip over some and go into more walls ?

-Here's the first example from the actual challenge sample.
+It's the latter.

+Here's an example.

 ![Part 2](2024-Day20-2.png)

-There's a lot in this.
-Bright green and red are the start and end; then the paler green square and the blue square are the start and end of the short cut, and I've marked out the shortest path in 3 sections, green, yellow red.
-The black squares with white edges are walls I have removed as part of the short cut.

-This example works - but I get far more results than the real one.
-All in all I get about 3000 possible short cuts, and where the example gets 3 that save 76 seconds, I get 20, and further 29 that save more time.
-I also see traces backtracking ...

-Ah, looking at those, I get a clue.
-Some of mine are not starting one tile off from the normal path, they start in the middle of a block and spread out.
-Can I fix that ?
-Also I think I need to trace to the start before I remove any other walls.

-Yes I can, dropped a lot of options.
-Still got 12 more than the max ... let's look at those.
-My counts are out, and I think I'm getting confused with where the shortcut starts and ends.
-To be continued.
+Bright green and red are the start and end; purple is the 'origin' of the shortcut, where I am on the track before I step off into the blue portal and pop out on the yellow one (incurring travel costs, though) before continuing on the red.
+This saved 60-odd picoseconds - obviously going straight down and popping out higher on that last bit would be better.

+I'm getting the correct max (3 cheats that save 76 picoseconds) but am only finding one cheat that saves 74 picoseconds - and there should be 4.
+I have 9 that save 72 picoseonds, there should be 22.
+And so on.

 https://adventofcode.com/2024/day/20